Clinicians who need to submit data to MIPS

 Clinicians who aren't included in MIPS

-If you're exempt from MIPS in 2018, you won't need to report MIPS to avoid the automatic -5% penalty.
-For 2018 (as in 2017), the following clinicians will be exempt from MIPS:
+If you're exempt from MIPS in 2019, you won't need to report MIPS to avoid the automatic -5% penalty.
+For 2019, the following clinicians will be exempt from MIPS:

 - Clinicians who participate in an Advanced APM and are either a Qualifying APM Participant (QP) or Partial QP